smortex/puppet-syslog_ng/README.md

   * that creates the necessary directories on your system, including `/etc/syslog-ng`.
   * If another `syslog` daemon is installed, it will be removed by your package manager.
 * purges the content of `/etc/syslog-ng/syslog-ng.conf`
-* creates a temporary file under `/tmp` with the name of `syslog-ng.conf.tmp`.
-It always uses this file and will not delete it.

 ### Getting started with syslog_ng
 If you are not familiar with `syslog-ng`, I suggest you to take a look at the